NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 }
 ```

 After updating the value in the GATT table we're ready to notify our peer that the value of our Custom Value Characteristic has changed.
-T

 ```c
 // Send value if connected and notifying.